kyrie-edelweiss/edelweiss-archive/_pages/red-king-silence.md

 like something was trying to imitate it.

 The housing lots still bore address codes.
-The correction centers still had slats for cameras,
-even though the glass was gone
-and the watchers were dead.
+The labor complexes were filled with impossible amounts of corpses.

 It looked real.
 But the angles were wrong.
-The seams too clean.
+The skulls shot too clean.
 The ice arranged itself too artfully.

 As if it wanted her to look.